AgenttiX/agenttix.github.io/media/games.md

 For instructions on setting up a server, please see my [Minecraft server GitHub repository](https://github.com/AgenttiX/minecraft-server).

+### Rules for my server
+Enjoy the game and let others do the same.
+However, if you want to be specific, this includes:
+- Respect other players and their property
+  - No PvP except between players that have agreed to it
+  - No griefing
+  - No stealing
+- Keep the spawn area clean.
+  - Discuss with the admins before building a base near the spawn
+  - No large quarries < 2000 blocks from the spawn
+- No political symbols or offensive art visible from the spawn or on the map

 ### Installing Java on Ubuntu
 Minecraft 1.16 and later are based on Java 16, so I recommend installing the latest Java from the